mbj/mutant/docs/hooks.md

 ### Rails Application with Database Isolation

 Rails projects use these hooks to eager-load the application (so subjects are discoverable) and to give each parallel worker its own database.
-The full configuration — including the recommended `env_infection_post` eager-load hook and a PostgreSQL per-worker isolation example — lives in [Rails Integration](/docs/rails.md).
+The full configuration — including the recommended `env_infection_post` eager-load hook and PostgreSQL and SQLite per-worker isolation examples — lives in [Rails Integration](/docs/rails.md).

 ### Mutation Instrumentation